meteor-useraccounts/core/README.md

 * `forgotPwdRouteName` - (optional String, default `forgotPwd`) Specifies the name to be given to the forgot password route to be used with iron-router helpers.
 * `forgotPwdRouteTemplate` - (optional String) When specified tells `AccountsTemplates` to render a custom template when headed to the forgot password page.
 This custom template should include, anywhere convenient, `{{> signinForm}}` in order to get the provided forgot-password form.
 If nothing is specified, `fullPageSigninForm` template is used to get a full page forgot password form.

-#### SignUp field option details

-* `name` - (**required** String) The name of the field to be also used as attribute name into `Meteor.user().profile`.
-Usually all lower-case letters
-* `type` - (**required** String) Specifies the input element type: at the moment supported inputs are: `password`, `email`, `text`, `tel`, `url`.
-More to come...
-* `required` - (optional Boolean, default false) Set the field as required, which means it cannot be left blank.
-* `displayName` - (optional String) The field name to be shown as text label above the input element.
-In case nothing is specified, the capitalized `name` is used.
-The text label is shown only if `displayFormLabels` options is set to true.
-* `placeholder` - (optional String) Specifies the placeholder text to be shown inside the input element.
-In case nothing is specified, the `displayName` or, if not available, the capitalized `name` is used.
-The placeholder is shown only if `showPlaceholders` options is set to true.
-* `minLength` - (optional Integer, default none) If specified require the content of the field to be at least `minLength` characters.
-* `maxLength` - (optional Integer, default none) If specified require the content of the field to be at most `maxLength` characters.
-* `re` - (optional ReGex, default none) Possibly specifies the regular expression to be used for field's content validation.
-Validation is performed both client-side (at every input change iff `continuousValidation` option is set to true) and server-side once the sign-up request is submitted.
-* `errStr` - (optional String) Error string to be displayed in case re validation fails.
-It can also be a [accounts-t9n](https://atmospherejs.com/package/accounts-t9n) registered label, in which case it will be translated based on the currently selected language.
-To see how to register new labels, please refer to the official [documentation](https://github.com/softwarerero/meteor-accounts-t9n#define-translations).